cloe-lang/doc/api-reference/builtin.md

 ### `pure`

-Treat an impure function call as a pure function call.
+Treats an impure function call as a pure function call.

 ```coel
 (def (pure arg))